-The Boxfish ROV has a lightweight design, which offers easy deployment and operation with a crew of just two, from virtually any small boat without the need for further equipment.
-At just 23kg, it is easy to launch and recover by hand and operates down to 300m with an option to go to 1000m and beyond.
+The Remotely Operated Vehicle Boxfish ROV’s innovative lightweight design offers easy deployment and operation with a crew of just two, and from virtually any small boat without the need for further equipment.
+At just 23kg, it is easy to launch and recover by hand and operates down to 500m with an option to go to 1000m and beyond.

-Its uncompressed 4K main camera is completemented with two built-in ultra-wide-angle navigation cameras, offering unprecedented surround visibility and giving the pilot excellent situational awareness.
-This coupled with the auto-stabilisation system and pilot assist features, make piloting the ROV a breeze.
+Its uncompressed 4K main camera is complemented by two additional built-in ultra-wide-angle navigation cameras, offering unprecedented surround visibility and giving the pilot excellent situational awareness.
+This, coupled with the auto-stabilisation system and pilot assist features, make piloting the Boxfish ROV a breeze.

 Should an unexpected disaster strike, the ROV has a fault-tolerant design allowing it to continue to operate with several fouled thrusters.
-Additionally, if all communications are lost, it will automatically return to the surface under its own power.
+Additionally, if communication is lost, the ROV will automatically return to the surface under its own power.

 Easy to setup, deploy & drive